 You can also crush them into smaller pieces for top/middle level fish as well.
 It is a multi-role fish food with high nutritious value.

 As always, Omega One uses mostly whole (sea) foods in its products.
 These Veggie Rounds have whole kelp, spirulina, whole salmon, Halibut, as the main ingredients.
 They are 14mm in diameter.
 Much bigger than even the shrimp pellets.
 Too big for most aquarium fish to swallow whole.
 The more important part, they sink fast.
 It makes another high-quality bottom feeder food for your aquarium.

 3. Hikari Algae Wafer

-Hikari makes a type of algae discs the size of around 19mm in diameter.
+Hikari produces a type of algae discs the size of around 19mm in diameter.
 They are mostly made of fish meals and algae.
 These algae discs will sink like rocks.
 Their size and shape do not allow any fish less than 2 feet long to swallow them whole.
 Just a single disc will be a good buffet for a school of corydoras sized bottom feeders.
 They will keep sucking away at it until it is gone.
 A few top/middle level fish will also occasionally come to pick at it, but the most they can do is to take small bites and move it slightly.
-Bottom feeders have much better chance at eating it.
+Bottom feeders have a much better chance of eating it.

 4. Hikari Sinking Wafer

 This wafer is made from fish meal, wheat germ, silkworm pupa, seaweed.
 It is high in protein.
 Similar to Hikari Algae Wafer in both size and shape, it is excellent for bottom feeders.

 5. Meaty foods such as frozen krill and frozen bloodworm.